 Saturday, July 5, 2025

-Not too long ago, I listened to a message from Dr. Robert Jeffress, pastor of First Baptist Church Dallas.
-This message was about being successful in life.
-He had some valid points that prompted me to reflect on life.
+Not too long ago, I listened to a message from Dr. Robert Jeffress, pastor of First Baptist Church in Dallas.
+This message was about achieving success in life.
+He made some valid points that prompted me to reflect on my own life.

 Dr. Jeffress said, "The key to success in the game is what you do in preparation away from the game."
 He also said, " You can't imitate someone and what he does to be successful."